Capital allowances: What’s changed in 2023 and what can now be claimed?

-However, the notable difference is that unlike the super-deduction, the allowance will apply to the actual cost of the asset (rather than the cost inflated by 30%), making it in the main, less generous, but still a worthwhile relief for businesses to take advantage of.
+The notable difference between Full Expensing and the super-deduction, is that Full Expensing applies to the actual cost of the asset (rather than the cost inflated by 30%), making it in the main, less generous, but still a worthwhile relief for businesses to take advantage of.
+However, for businesses meeting the higher level of corporation tax (25%) threshold, the overall tax benefit is broadly the same as it was under the super-deduction.

 Are you eligible to make a capital allowance claim?

-Full expensing is available to companies who are subject to corporation tax and acquiring new (not used) equipment.
+Full Expensing is available to companies who are subject to corporation tax and acquiring new (not used) equipment.

 It applies for all qualifying expenditure incurred on or before 1 April 2023 and before 1 April 2026.